Arihan-S/Gravel/README.md

 ## Project Overview

-This project consists of two main parts, the comppute cluster itself and the data analysis for which it is used.
+This project consists of two main parts, the compute cluster itself and the data analysis for which it is used.
 The compute cluster is made up of 3 Rock64 2GB SBCs running Arch Linux ARM, managed by the SLRUM workload manager in conjunction with OpenMPI.